darthinvader/Creative-Writing/Book 1/01 Drafts/Scenes/06 - Lines of Sight.md

 Through his lattice sight, he saw them accept this cold reality—the acknowledgment that victory might simply mean losing less than total defeat would cost.
 The weight of leadership settled on all three of them, but somehow sharing that burden made it more bearable.

 Melf broke the heavy silence with a dry chuckle.
-"You know, three days ago my biggest worry was whether the first-year students would pass their basic enchantment exams."
+"You know, a few days ago my biggest worry was whether the first-year students would pass their basic enchantment exams."

 "And I was concerned about a delayed shipment of research materials," Lareth added, surprised to find himself almost smiling.